mmcc007/test_emulators/README.md

 # Test Android Emulators

-Since travis does not support nested hypervisors, it is not possible to run the x86 emulators on travis.
+Since travis hypervisor does not support nested VMs, it is not possible to run the x86 emulators on travis.

-This project tests some of the arm emulators to make sure they run on travis and their start-up times.
+This project tests which arm emulators run on travis and shows their start-up times.

 Click on the travis badge to find out the start-up times of the tested emulators.

-Feel free to submit a PR if there is faster emulator than the ones tested.
+Feel free to submit a PR if you find more arm emulators that run on travis.